NOAA-EPIC/data_converter/README.md

 __Purpose:__

-The purpose of this application is to allow users to convert multidimensional to Xarray & Zarr.
-The will support developers working on UFS-based applications.
+The purpose of this application is to allow users to convert & load multidimensional to Xarray, Zarr, & Dask Array.

 # Table of Contents
 * [Prerequisites](#Prerequisites)